Ultimate Novel Writing Course UK Europe

-You are viewing the UK and Europe course (GMT timezone), to view the US and International page (ET timezone) click here.
+You are viewing the UK and Europe page (GMT timezone), to view the North America & Australasia course (ET timezone) click here.

-This year-long course combines online mentoring and editorial feedback, with physical live events.
-Start with a new draft – end with the tools and contacts you need to get published.
+This year-long course combines online mentoring, weekly tutorials and editorial feedback, literary agent feedback and an exclusive online networking event.
+Start with a work in progress – end with the tools and contacts you need to get published.

 A One Year Course

 Combined with opportunities to get your work seen by agents

 Date: October 2023 – September 2024